spassvogel/gilles-game/docs/thoughts.md

 [-] https://aerotwist.com/tutorials/creating-particles-with-three-js/
 [x] https://codepen.io/inlet/pen/feddc8fa71e3b5afc6c3e4eda9cc83df

 #### 02/12/2019 Resource update
 [ ] should happen at a set interval instead of every game tick

 #### 10/12/2019 Item warehouse > adventurer
 [ ] Can drop items from warehouse onto adventurer

 #### 01/01/2020 rerender of world [+tech]
 [x] Figure out why the world gets rerendered on state change of App
     it's because of react-router and the `component` prop on `<Route>`. with `render` prop it doesn't re-render!

-####  2/01/2020 disable threejs controller
-(obsolete)
-[-] You cant scroll the

 #### 28/03/2020 Pixi-js [+art], [+tech]
 [x] Screw 3d its way too complicated.
 Going to try pixi-js

 #### 30/03/2020 Structure in town popup [+tech]
 [x] Town should store location
-[.]
-Structures in town should display a short popup on click.
+[-] Structures in town should display a short popup on click.
 The popup should have a button to expand the GUI and show all the details
 [x] Instead we have a legenda

 #### 30/03/2020 Mobile [+art], [+tech]
 [ ] Need to completely check if the app is responsive and works in mobile